Michael Omoke

 A reimagining of Henrik Ibsen’s Hedda Gabler, set against a secretive, sealed world in France—the moment before exposure.

-Immersive, multi-sensory installation project reimagining Karen Blixen’s debut Seven Gothic Tales (1934).
+A multi-sensory reimagining of Karen Blixen’s debut Seven Gothic Tales (1934), unfolding through installations, spatial works, and transcontinental artistic pathways.

 2024